-Module elaboration The module elaboration judgment (Figure 13), which has the form $\Gamma \vdash M : \Xi \rightsquigarrow e$ , assigns module M the semantic signature $\Xi$ and additionally translates M to an $F{\omega}$ term e of type $\Xi$ .
-(The invariant, $\Gamma \vdash e : \Xi$ , determines elided pack annotations.)
+Module elaboration The module elaboration judgment (Figure 14), which has the form $\Gamma \vdash M : \Xi \rightsquigarrow e$, assigns module M the semantic signature Ξ and additionally translates M to an F{ω} term e of type Ξ .
+(The invariant, $\Gamma \vdash e : \Xi$, determines elided pack annotations.)
 As in signature elaboration, the basic idea in module elaboration is to assign M an abstract signature $\exists \overline{\alpha}.\Sigma$ such that $\overline{\alpha}$ represent all the abstract types that M defines.
 The difference here is that we must also construct the term e that has this signature-i.e., the evidence.

 One way to understand the evidence construction is to think of the existential type $\exists \overline{\alpha}.\Sigma$ as a monad that encapsulates the "effect" of defining abstract types.
-When we want to use a module of this signature, we must first unpack it (think: monadic bind), obtaining some fresh abstract types $\overline{\alpha}$ and a variable x of type $\Sigma$ .
-We can then do whatever we want with x, ultimately producing another module of signature $\exists \overline{\alpha}'.\Sigma'$ .
-Of course, $\Sigma'$ may have free references to the $\overline{\alpha}$ , so at the end we must repack the result with the $\overline{\alpha}$ to form a module of signature $\exists \overline{\alpha} \overline{\alpha}'.\Sigma'$ .
-Thus, the abstract types $\overline{\alpha}$ defined by M propagate monadically into the set of abstract types defined by any module that uses M. As many researchers have pointed out (MacQueen, 1986; Cardelli & Leroy, 1990), this monadic unpack/repack style of existential programming would be annoying to program manually, but fortunately it is easy for module elaboration to perform it automatically.
+When we want to use a module of this abstract (think: monadic) signature, we must first unpack it (think: the bind operation for the monad), obtaining some fresh abstract types $\overline{\alpha}$ and a variable x of concrete (think: pure) signature Σ .
+We can then do whatever we want with x, ultimately producing another module of (monadic) signature $\exists \overline{\alpha}'.\Sigma'$.
+Of course, Σ' may have free references to the $\overline{\alpha}$, so at the end we must repack the result with the $\overline{\alpha}$ to form a module of signature $\exists \overline{\alpha} \overline{\alpha}'.\Sigma'$.
+Thus, the abstract types $\overline{\alpha}$ defined by M propagate monadically into the set of abstract types defined by any module that uses M. As many researchers have pointed out (MacQueen, 1986; Cardelli & Leroy, 1990), this monadic unpack/repack style of existential programming would be annoying to program manually.
+Fortunately, it is easy for module elaboration to perform it automatically.

-Figure 13 shows the rules for elaborating modules and bindings.
+Figure 14 shows the rules for elaborating modules and bindings.
 The rules for projections (M-DOT), module bindings (B-MOD), and binding sequences (B-SEQ) show the unpack/repack idiom in action.
-The last of these is somewhat involved, but only because ML modules allow bindings to be shadowed-a practical complication, incidentally, that is glossed over in most module type systems in the literature (with the exception of Harper & Stone (2000), who account for full Standard ML).
+The last of these is somewhat involved, but only because ML modules allow bindings to be shadowed-a practical complication, incidentally, that is glossed over in most module type systems in the literature (with the exception of Harper & Stone (2000), who account for full Standard ML).7 It is here primarily that we rely on the fact that the F{ω} version from Section 3 allows shadowing in Γ , in order to avoid having to map external identifiers to fresh internal variables.
+(In fact, we have already relied on this for rule S-FUNCT, and do so again for rule M-FUNCT.)

-The rule M-FUNCT for functors is completely analogous to rule S-FUNCT for functor signatures (cf. Figure 10).
-Note that this rule and the sequence rule B-SEQ are the only two that extend the environment $\Gamma$ , and that in both cases the new variable X is bound with a
+The rule M-FUNCT for functors is completely analogous to rule S-FUNCT for functor signatures (cf. Figure 11).
+Note that this rule and the sequence rule B-SEQ are the only two that extend the environment Γ , and that in both cases the new variable X is bound with a concrete signature Σ .
+As a result, when we look up an identifier X in the environment (rule M-VAR), we may assume it has a concrete signature.
+This is a key invariant of elaboration.